wildme/wildme/README.md

 - 👋 Hi, My name is Konstantin
 - 👀 I’m interested in programming
-- 💞️ I’m looking to collaborate on projects using React, JavaScript, Java
+- 💞️ I’m looking to collaborate on projects using JavaScript and Python
 - 📫 How to reach me: @rumate87

 <!---